 Students will rush to their instrument at home every day with NoteRush, chasing that elusive high score!
 Unlike flashcards, children can learn notes at home with no music-reading parent required to check if they're getting them correct!

-Note Rush has five built-in Levels, from Middle C-Position right through to the full grand staff with 2 ledger lines above and below.
-Plus select between Treble Clef, Bass Clef or full Grand Staff!
+Note Rush has fifteen built-in Levels, from Middle C-Position right through to the full grand staff with 2 ledger lines above and below.
+There are Levels for Treble Clef, Bass Clef or full Grand Staff!
 Or make your own levels to practise reading specific notes, with sharps and flats for an added challenge!

 Use Note Rush instead of printed flash cards.
 Note Rush was in-fact designed to replace the cards used in One Minute Club - a challenge you can run in your studio where students have to complete a given level in under a minute.
 Try it today!

 Does Note Rush work with Bb or other non-concert pitch instruments?

 Yes!
 Note Rush automatically adjusts to whatever tuning your instrument uses when you first play middle C - you can even use your voice!